 (i) The operational instruments of the Fund are activities carried out individually or combined in order for a project to be successfully realised.
 They build up programs – sets of projects with a clearly defined objective.

-1. Research project
+1. Research project costs

 How?
-The Fund participates in financing of research project costs which are in accordance to the mission and the goals of the Fund.
+The Fund participates in financing of research project costs which are in accordance with the mission and the goals of the Fund.
 The Fund may finance specific aspect of some already existing project that is necessary for achieving the level of competitiveness for external investments.
 Fund can also finance launching of new, independent research projects that have potential to create new scientific results.

 Why?
 The Fund will promote research projects as a basic instrument of cooperation between scientists and experts from Croatia and Diaspora.
 As a necessary condition for support, the presence of clear benefits for Croatian society is required, in the sense of the UKF goals.

-2. Advancement of young researcher – Post-doctorate
+2. Advancement of young researcher – Post-doctorate research

 How?
 Financing and including young researchers at post-doctorate level in research projects that realize the goals of the Fund.